zeek/zeek/quickstart/index.rst

 Deployment Customization
 ------------------------

-The goal of most Bro *deployments* may be to send email alarms when a network event requires human intervention/investigation, but sometimes that conflicts with Bro's goal as a *distribution* to remain policy and site neutral -- the events on one network may be less noteworthy than the same events on another.
+The goal of most Zeek *deployments* may be to send email alarms when a network event requires human intervention/investigation, but sometimes that conflicts with Zeek's goal as a *distribution* to remain policy and site neutral -- the events on one network may be less noteworthy than the same events on another.
-As a result, deploying Bro can be an iterative process of updating its policy to take different actions for events that are noticed, and using its scripting language to programmatically extend traffic analysis in a precise way.
+As a result, deploying Zeek can be an iterative process of updating its policy to take different actions for events that are noticed, and using its scripting language to programmatically extend traffic analysis in a precise way.

-One of the first steps to take in customizing Bro might be to get familiar with the notices it can generate by default and either tone down or escalate the action that's taken when specific ones occur.
+One of the first steps to take in customizing Zeek might be to get familiar with the notices it can generate by default and either tone down or escalate the action that's taken when specific ones occur.